tmarschner/esphome-daikin-s21/README.md

 * Does not detect nor support powerful or econo modes.
 * Does not support comfort or presence detection features on some models.
 * Does not interact with the indoor units schedules (do that with HA instead).
+* Currently targets Version 0 protocol support due to the equipment available to the author.

 ## Hardware